 Neck carving is one of those things that scares and frustrates a lot of beginners.
 In the abstract it is a three dimensional transformation that some folks find difficult to wrap their heads around.
 But don't despair.
 The techniques described here make use of successive approximation, that is, a number of small, easy to understand and implement steps that will take you from a rectangular rough approximation of the finished neck (i.e. The neck blank) to the smooth and curvy finished neck.
 The approach detailed here is also useful to the more experienced builder that is trying to gain more consistency in his or her neck carving.
 As described, the techniques here will yield consistent necks every time.

 Although this page is really about the carving of the neck shaft and heel, there are a few issues of the overall design of the neck which must be considered way before one gets to the carving process.
 When the neck is designed (or copied from an existing design) the point at which the neck joins the body must be specified.
-This is usually at the 12th or 14th fret for acoustic guitars, with joins at the 14th fret being more common in modern instruments.
+This is usually at the 12th or 14th fret for acoustic guitars, with joins at the 14th fret being more common in modern steel string guitars.
 Also the vertical taper of the fingerboard and the neck must be specified.
 This is usually done by specifying the width at the nut and the width at some other place on the fingerboard – the 12th fret, the point at which the neck joins the body, the end of the fingerboard, etc. And the horizontal taper of the neck must also be specified.
 This is the thickness of the neck when viewed from the side.
 Some necks don't taper at all, but most taper somewhat as they approach the nut.

 The taper of the heel must be considered, too.
 Some heels taper both when viewed from the end and when viewed from the side, while others may taper just from the end or the side, while still others may have no taper.